Investment Casting Cost Estimates

 Material Cost Estimation

 For any casting process, the amount of material needed to actually make the component will always be larger than the volume of the finished part itself.
 If you’re working with an experienced foundry, they have probably produced finished pieces in the material you’re considering for your project.
 The initial cost of the metal plays a big role in the final estimate for total production.
 If you’re not sure which material is right for your project, review the industries served chart for each material on our investment castings page.
-If you know that aluminum die casting is the process that you need, pricing will be based on part complexity and part size.

 Metal prices are determined by the market, and supply and demand.
 Most casting projects use a mix of recycled scrap metal and alloying metals.
 Although there are over 3500 different grades of steel, commercial steel is categorized into four groups based on their content and end-use applications.
 Pricing will vary based on the region that you’re buying from (EU, Asia, or North America), supply and demand, industry trends, and the time of year.